020 8090 9664

 POSTED BY John

-I'm John, and I head up the Dev team.
-We make sure to bring you the coolest features in our awesome application.
+I'm John, and I work in the dev team.
+We bring you the coolest time-saving features in our awesome hosting app.

 3 quick facts: